crstnn/jsinspect-updated/README.md

 # jsinspect

-## Note this is a fork of jsinspect which uses Babel 7's parser, upgrading from babylon to the new babel/parser.
-Now supports ES2020 standard.
+## Note this is a fork of jsinspect that now supports ES2020 standard, TS and TSX files.
+It uses Babel 7's parser, upgrading from babylon to the new babel/parser.
+Support for Flow has been removed in favour of TS.

 Detect copy-pasted and structurally similar JavaScript code.
 Requires Node.js 6.0+, and supports ES6, JSX as well as Flow.
 Note: the project has been mostly